Introducing features and useful functions you should know when considering using Alibaba Cloud ApsaraDB for POLARDB

 • How to reduce downtime when switching to PolarDB

-In such cases, PolarDB allows you to use DTS (Data Transmission Service), so
+In situations like this, PolarDB allows the use of DTS (Data Transmission Service), so

 Online scale up/down

-PolarDB can scale up and down while online, which is probably
+PolarDB can scale up and down while online.

 I was concerned about the downtime when changing the specifications, so I created a test database like the one below